 The signs of football season were already in our yard.
-Early in September/August I made a Friends and Football Fall Wreath (the sign in the middle broke, so I had to buy another), a Festive Football Flag, and a small Garden Flag with a dog carrying a football.
+Early in September/August I made a Friends and Football Fall Wreath (the sign in the middle broke, so I had to buy another) and a Festive Football Flag.
+I purchased a small garden flag, with a dog carrying a football, as well.

 A fall porch would be incomplete without a pumpkin.
 I was proud to place my Zany Witch Painted Pumpkin on the 2nd brick step of our freshly cleaned porch.
 She was the crowning touch to a one of the first gorgeous autumn days here in the South Carolina Lowcountry.

 It’s Finally Fall at Our Little Cottage Y’all!